 VALERIE LUNA SERRELS, MA, Founder/Guide.
 Shenandoah Valley Church of the Wild gathers together with the wild others in the George Washington National Forest in the North River and Shenandoah River watershed, a church without walls on the edges of wilderness and civilization.
 Our teachers are the Black Oak and the Eastern Cottonwood, the Cardinals and Finches, the ancient lichen and the black stone, and one another.
 Recognizing the sacred in all of creation, and ourselves as part of nature, we listen in to the sacred conversation within ourselves, under our feet, and within and between all beings, as a pathway to personal wholeness and cultural transformation.

-Valerie Serrels is the leader of Shenandoah Valley Church of the Wild.
-Her Irish/Scottish ancestry led her to research and lean deeply into the Celtic stream of spirituality.
+Valerie's Celtic roots led her to research and lean deeply into this stream of spirituality.
 Her gatherings reflect the nature-based practices and orientation of her ancestors.
-Enjoy Valerie's interview:

 CONTACT VALERIESHENANDOAH VALLEY CHURCH OF THE WILD WEBSITE

 HOW OFTEN DO YOU USUALLY GATHER?
 We meet monthly in the forest, but we've also started meeting closer to town at a park for potlucks and casual conversation once a month as well, as a way of building more intentional community.